-Corporal Ronald Howlin: 6'5".
-And for this house to scare me...
-Everybody was laughing, but I don't care.
+Ronald Howlin: So-and for this house to scare me, everybody was laughing, but I don't care.

-Lizzie Peabody: Corporal Howlin is pretty much exactly who I picture when I think night watchman: ex-military, a volunteer firefighter.
+Lizzie: Corporal Howlin is pretty much exactly who I picture when I think "night watchman": exmilitary, a volunteer firefighter.
 But there's one house out here where Corporal Howlin does not like to go.
 And that's where we're heading.

-So, okay, so you, on a typical night then, do you have a circuit that you always drive or walk?
+Lizzie: So-okay, so you-on a typical night then, do you have a circuit that you always drive or walk?

-Corporal Ronald Howlin: No. You want to change it up because you never know.
-You never know what you're going to walk into.
+Ronald Howlin: No. You want to change it up because you never know.
+You never know what you're gonna walk into.
 There's a deer.

-Lizzie Peabody: Oh!
+Lizzie: Oh!
 Big deer.

-Most of the time it's wildlife.
+Lizzie: Most of the time it's wildlife.

-Corporal Ronald Howlin: Hey, Jimmy!
+Ronald Howlin: Hey, Jimmy!

-Lizzie Peabody: We pull up in front of some docks.
-This is beautiful.
+Lizzie: We pull up in front of some docks.